 For B2B social sellers, a healthy LinkedIn presence is the "golden goose."
-It's the most direct and useful tool that you have for generating interest in your products or services and building relationships for mutual benefit.
+Everyone wants to know how to get connections and targeted leads on LinkedIn.
+That's because LinkedIn is one of the most direct and useful tools that you have for generating interest in your products or services and building relationships for mutual benefit.

 80% of all social media B2B leads come from LinkedIn.
 As a B2B social seller, the most crucial task you have on your calendar every single day is to build relationships with the people that make buying decisions within your target organizations.
 That's where the power of LinkedIn truly lies.
 75% of B2B buyers use social media to research their buying decisions.
 50% rely on LinkedIn as a part of that process.

 LinkedIn provides you with direct access to decision-makers at organizations that need, want, and are actively searching for the exact solution that you provide.
 That's why the platform performs 277% better than Facebook and Twitter when it comes to generating visitor-to-lead conversions.

 Building an audience on LinkedIn allows you to get on your buyers' radar and find opportunities for genuine engagement with them.
 A presence on LinkedIn is something that you can rely on for years to come, as your career grows and you move to new positions.